 In the constant search for a better balance between costs and quality, practices such as these enable Development and Peace, at a minimal cost, to identify and target individuals likely to be interested in supporting the organization’s international development programs.

 Since the beginning of the postal appeal program in December 1995, Development and Peace has been able to recruit thousands of supporters, many of whom moved on to become monthly donors or active members.
 For example, a study of monthly donors indicates that on average most continue to contribute for eight years.
 At the same time, Development and Peace’s thousands of members across the country persevere in their generous support of the organization’s educational and fundraising programs.
 Their work and involvement translates into the equivalent of millions of dollars in irreplaceable support to international solidarity every year!

 12. Is it really a good idea for an organization whose members already collect funds to undertake postal appeals?

-For the last 40 years, all Development and Peace members and supporters across the country have devoted their energies to organizing the Share Lent campaign, essentially at the parish level.
+For over 50 years, all Development and Peace members and supporters across the country have devoted their energies to organizing the Share Lent campaign, essentially at the parish level.
 This campaign and network, which is the envy of many other national voluntary organizations, should and must continue.
-It is vital that we continue to cultivate this exceptional network, particularly in with tight budgets and the organization’s limited resources under increasing pressure.
+It is vital that we continue to cultivate this exceptional network, particularly given tight budgets and limited resources under increasing pressure.